Isode Approach to Data Centric Security using NATO Confidentiality Labels

 Swift

-Swift uses an Isode STANAG 4774 label catalog to provide convenient drop down selection of STANAG 4774 labels.
-It also enables creation of labels from a configured SPIF.
+Swift uses an Isode STANAG 4774 label catalog to provide a convenient drop-down selection of STANAG 4774 labels.
+Label selection from a CWIX 2025 catalogue is shown in the following screenshot.

-On message reception, Swift will use a configured SPIF to validate incoming labels and generate a correct display marking to present to the user.
+On message reception, Swift uses a configured SPIF to validate incoming labels and generate a correct display marking to present to the user.
+An example is shown below, which shows different labels in a MUXC room and the label selected to compose a new message.

-Swift will also display the Label Display Marking for a MUC room configured in M-Link.
-This is important, as this guides users as to the security clearance associated with the MUC room.
-It also enables a more compact display, as the per-stanza security labels are not shown when the display marking matches that for the MUC room.
+Swift will also display the Label Display Marking for a MUC room based on the MUC default label configured in M-Link, described below.
+It also enables a more compact display, as the per-stanza security labels are not shown when the security label matches that for the MUC room.
+This is described in more detail with M-Link.

 M-Link

+M-Link controls which messages are allowed in a MUC room by use of a security clearance, which is the DCS access control.
 M-Link can configure a Security Label Display Marking for each MUC room, which is used by Swift.
-This will generally be configured to match the Security Clearance for the MUC room which is enforced by M-Link,
+This will generally be configured to match the Security Clearance and provides a helpful user experience.

 M-Link can transform security labels, which is useful to map to systems running XEP-0258 and to provide STANAG 4774 policy transformation